 Parent Teachers Association (PTA) – To make aware of the needs and inclusion of the Students.

-Adult Employment and College enrollment –Student and Young Adult employment, College Prep & Enrollment, and Student attendance in school and after-school and community programs.
+Employment and College Enrollment –Student and Young Adult employment, College Prep & Enrollment, and Student attendance in school and after-school and community programs.
 In the past, two members attended college on Football.

 Apprentice Summer Programs – AAECF to assist many individuals in employment in a variety of Trades and Careers.
 All these companies have contingencies for our local students to partake in for the experience and as a career choices.